rancher/rke2-docs/docs/security/hardening_guide.md

 ## Known issues

-The following are controls that RKE2 currently does not pass.
-Each gap will be explained and whether it can be passed through manual operator intervention or if it will be addressed in a future release.
+The following are controls that default RKE2 currently does not pass.
+Each gap will be explained and how it is addressed.

 ### Control 1.1.12
 Ensure that the etcd data directory ownership is set to `etcd:etcd`.